cdpierse/GameOfLife_Golang/README.md

 # GameOfLife_Golang
- Learning Go Lang through the game of life!
+ Learning Go through the game of life!